 Shabbos, 117b: It precludes blowing the Shofar and removing bread (Redi'as ha'Pas) from the oven, which are Chochmos and not Melachos.
 3

 Pesachim, 47b: It is an Azharah against Muktzah on Shabbos.
 4

-Seeing as one's children are included in the prohibition, what does the Torah mean when it writes "Atah u'Vincha u'Vitecha"?
+Seeing as one's grown-up children are included in the prohibition, what does the Torah mean when it writes "Atah u'Vincha u'Vitecha"?

 Seeing as Avadim and Shefachos have the same Din as women, why does the Torah see fit to warn their masters?